The Monk Nobody Asked For

 3rd-level Way of the Four Elements feature

-Should your discipline require a saving throw to resist the feature’s effects.
-The saving throw DC is calculated as follows:
+Should a discipline require a saving throw to resist the feature’s effects.
+The saving throw DC is calculated as:

 Discipline save DC = 8 + your Proficiency bonus + your Wisdom modifier

-You gain two of the following disciplines, each of which reflects one of the four elements.
+You learn two of the following disciplines, each of which reflects one of the four elements.
 You can choose another at 6th level, and again at 11th level.

 • Fangs of the Fire Snake As a Bonus Action, you can spend 1 ki point to cause tendrils of flame to stretch out from your fists and feet.
 Choose a target within 10 feet of you to lash with flame.
 The target must succeed on a Dexterity saving throw or take fire damage equal to 1d10 + one roll of your Martial Arts die + your Wisdom modifier.